CesiumGS/cesium/Documentation/Contributors/VSCodeGuide/README.md

 You can launch any of Cesium's npm tasks from within VSCode by pressing CTRL-P and typing `task ` (with a trailing space).
 Autocomplete will offer the list of npm tasks for you to run.
+The first time you do this, allow a moment for it to read the available tasks from the gulpfile.

 You can also jump to any source file with the same CTRL-P keypress followed by the name of the file.